Ameek-Sidhu/PCA-NGC2023/README.md

 The 'pca' folder contains the data and the python code to perform the PCA analysis.

+To analyse the data, following figures are made using the code:

+Biplots

+Eigen Spectra of Principal Components

+Characteristic Spectra of Principal Components

+Correlation plots of Principal Components with various PAH fluxes

+Spatial maps of Principal Components, radiation field strengths, and PAH fluxes

 # Following packages are required to run the code:
 numpy